childrentime/reactuse/packages/website/src/components/useDarkMode/README.md

    */
   attribute?: string;
   /**
-   * The initial value write the target element, defaultValue follow system prefer color
+   * The initial classname value write the target element, Otherwise, it will follow the system by default
-   * must be set in SSR
    * @default 'light | dark'
    */
   initialValue?: T;